I’ve specialised in lead generation for 25 years now. Sometimes as a front line account manager. Sometimes as a business owner.

 - It doesn’t scale very well – there is only one of you and there are only so many events at which you can speak.

-- Organisers will charge you – This is a popular tactic and organizers often charge speakers for the ability to present at their events.
+- Organisers often charge you to present – Organisers often charge speakers for the ability to present at their events because they also know it’s a way for companies to generate new leads.
 This dramatically drives up the cost per lead, and risk if you don’t generate leads.

 - Leads may not appear – At the end of the process there is no guarantee that you will receive any leads.